 3. Finalization of Whole Label Rules

-The LGP will check that no problems are caused by any default WLE and then list any Latin script-specific WLEs, if, for example, some code point may only occur in certain positions in a label, or may only occur together with certain other code points or ranges of code points.
+The LGP will check that no problems are caused by any default WLE and then list any Latin script-specific WLEs, if, for example, some code point may only occur in certain positions in a label (German ß would be mid-label or label-final only), or may only occur together with certain other code points or ranges of code points.
 This situation will be represented in an XML file.

 4. Finalization of LGR Documents for Latin Script and Submission to ICANN

-The proposal document and XML files will be completed, taking into account public comments and the work of the Generation Panels of related scripts (at least Greek and Cyrillic).
+The proposal document and XML files will be completed, taking into account public comments and the work of the Generation Panels of related scripts (at least Cyrillic and Greek).
 It is possible that a delay may be necessary at this stage.

 3.2 Proposed schedules of meetings and teleconferences